michaelliangau/culturestridethink/_posts/2020-09-21-birney-song.md

 To achieve any of my goals, I’m simply working to improve myself each day, building better habits, better relationships, saying yes to new experiences.
 Bigger things will develop naturally I reckon.

-### What does culture mean to you and why are you learning Cantonese?
+### What does your culture mean to you and why are foreign languages important to you?

 My culture is a huge part of my personality and has shaped my values.
 My experiences with Australian, Chinese, and French culture allow me to connect with a greater diversity of people, which is amazing.
 Foreign languages are important to me because learning them allows me to connect with more people and to understand cultures more deeply.